-You want to know what the Word of God says about everything in your life, so you wonder– What does the Bible say about food we should not eat?
+You want to know what the Word of God says about everything in your life, so you wonder–-Is eating unhealthy a sin?
+Learn what the Bible says about the foods we should or should not eat (it will surprise you!).
 Do the Old Testament laws apply?
 This fresh perspective will surprise you and teach you how to walk in God’s grace in your eating!

 I knew my diet didn’t call for cake and ice cream (clearly, they’re a bad food) but I did it anyway.
 It was a birthday party and I didn’t want to miss out.
 But now, I felt like the trash I shoved my scraped-clean plate into.

-You have said it before, haven’t you?
-You have called yourself “bad” for eating a donut or blamed the donut for why you can’t stop overeating.
+You’ve said it before, haven’t you?
+You’ve called yourself “bad” for eating a donut or blamed the donut for why you can’t stop overeating.

 We all have labeled foods at one time or another, so it may be shocking for you to hear that there is NO bad food.